 Citing Research Objects#

 You should cite research objects directly in the paper in places where it is relevant.
-This is a commonly practised way of citing publications and is valid for citing other research components like data and software.
+This is a commonly practised way of citing other people’s work (such as publications) and is valid for citing other research components like data and software.
 A citation includes the following information:

 • Author